TEAM BIOGRAPHIES

 Richard Beyer, CO-FOUNDER and managing Partner beyer@miles-howland.com

 Rick Beyer co-founded Miles Howland Education Partners LLC in 2013.
-Rick is currently the Executive Chairman of Core Education Services PBC, a Miles Howland portfolio company.
-Previously, Rick was Chief Executive Officer of Lumerit Education, a Miles Howland portfolio company that was sold to Pearson Education.
 Rick has a unique combination of experience in higher education and business.
-A former college president and board governance chair, successful technology CEO and senior operating executive of a $1 billion public company, Rick has consistently been at the forefront of industry leading initiatives and has a successful history of leading organizations through change and growth.
+A former college president and board governance chair, successful technology CEO and senior operating executive of a $1B public company, Rick has consistently been at the forefront of industry leading initiatives and has a successful history of leading organizations through change and growth.

 REID R. MILES, CO-FOUNDER and managing Partner miles@miles-howland.com

 Reid Miles co-founded Miles Howland Education Partners LLC in 2013 and was the Founder of Miles Howland & Co.
 LLC in 2005.
-Mr. Miles has over 25 years of executive experience as a Founder, Managing Director or CEO of three private equity and alternative assets firms.
-Over the past 25 years Mr. Miles has served on 23 corporate boards and fund boards.
+Mr. Miles has over 28 years of executive experience as a Founder, Managing Director or CEO of three private equity and alternative assets firms.
+Over the past 28 years Mr. Miles has served on 23 corporate boards and fund boards.
 Mr. Miles has board committee experience including audit, compensation, executive, finance and nominating committees.

-Since 2005 Mr. Miles Has been Chairman and CEO of Miles Howland & Co.
+Since 2005 Mr. Miles has been Chairman and CEO of Miles Howland & Co.
 LLC.
-From 2001 to 2015 Mr. Miles was a Partner and Managing Director at BV Group Ventures LLC, a global alternative assets investment firm.
+From 2001 to 2005 Mr. Miles was a Partner and Managing Director at BV Group Ventures LLC, a global alternative assets investment firm.
 From 1995 to 2001 Mr. Miles was a Founding Partner and Managing Director at Blue Water Capital LLC, a venture capital firm.
 Mr. Miles started his career in the technology sector at IBM Corporation.

 Mr. Miles graduated with honors from Claremont McKenna College, B.A., 1984.